 Calories: 373 Fat: 11G Net Carbs: 26G Protein: 39G

-I have quite a few ingredients left over from previous recipes.
+Shrimp and crab stuffed sweet potatoes came to fruition because I have quite a few ingredients left over from previous recipes.
 I have gourmet cheese on-hand from my Bacon Gouda Mac and Cheese and Baked Macaroni and Cheese dishes.
 I also planned to make another batch of my Warm Spinach Dip.
 I never got around to it, so I have a package of frozen spinach.
 I am trying to get better about using my leftover ingredients and avoiding waste.
-I came up with this recipe with these ingredients in mind.
+I came up with shrimp and crab stuffed sweet potatoes with these ingredients in mind.
 Check out the macros below!
 I crammed 2 portions of meat and 2 veggies into one dish, and it yields less than 400 calories and over 30 grams of protein.

 For meal prep, I plan to package the sweet potatoes in foil and store them in the fridge throughout the week.
 I will place the shrimp and crab filling in glass Tupperware and heat the filling separate from the potatoes for each meal during the week.

 Shrimp and Crab Stuffed Sweet Potatoes with Spinach